StorjOld/heartbeat/README.md

 #### Usage

 The API for a heartbeat module is given below.
-The specific implementation of each heartbeat type should be implementations of the heartbeat interfface as used below.
+The specific implementation of each heartbeat type should be implementations of the heartbeat interface as used below.
 See the Implementations section for more detail on the implementations of this heartbeat abstract class.

 ```python
 import heartbeat